sebtiz13/homecluster/docs/references/backup-restore.md

 ## Backup

-The salamandre cluster is automatically backup each day.
+The salamandre cluster is automatically backup each day all PVCs marked with `backup.local/enabled: true` label.

-- The database run they backup with barman at 2am.
+- The database run they backup with barman at 3am.
-- The kubernetes PVC run they backup at 3am.
+- The kubernetes PVC run they backup at 3:05 am.

   > **NOTE**: This create one full backup each first day of week (even database), and next days is incremental.